frozeman/jsMultipleSelect/README.md

   - options:

-    highlightColor:  The color which will be used to highlight the selectionDropBox when a element is add (default: "#cedee6")
+    highlightColor:  The color which will be used to highlight the selection destination when a element gets added (default: "#cedee6")
     removeButton:  The remove link which will be add to the all selected item (default: "new Element('a',{'html':'&#215;'})")
     removeButtonClass: The class which will be add to the remove link

+###  The HTML markup

+You need at least on &lt;ul&gt; element with the class "jsMultipleSelect"<br>
+and one with the class "jsMultipleSelectDestination"

 The selection &lt;ul&gt; elements must have the following format.
 Each &lt;ul&gt; element with choices must have a "jsMultipleSelect" class.